Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big

 What is Pinterest?

 When people search on Pinterest, they’re looking to find inspiration or to find a solution.
 Either way, they’re looking for help.
-If your blog provides solutions or inspiration, your content needs to be on Pinterest!
+So if your blog provides solutions or inspiration, your content needs to be on Pinterest!

 How does Pinterest work?

 On Pinterest, the images are called pins.
 These pins are linked to the source of the image.

 Take a recipe pin, for example.
 The pin image will show you a picture of the final product and may tell you it’s a 15 minute, 4 ingredient recipe.
 The blog post the pin is linked to has the ingredients and cooking instructions.

 Users on Pinterest save these pins to their boards.